-EPBC 2014/7282 Condition Compliance Status Comments accordance with section 458 of the EPBC Act, or used to verify compliance with the conditions of approval.
+EPBC 2014/7282 Condition Compliance Status Comments Department.
+Such records may be subject to audit by the Department or an independent auditor in accordance with section 458 of the EPBC Act, or used to verify compliance with the conditions of approval.
 Summaries of audits will be posted on the Department's website.
-The results of audits may also be publicised through the general media.
-12. Within three months of every 12 month anniversary of the commencement of construction, the person taking the action must publish a report on their website addressing compliance with each of the conditions of this approval over the previous 12 months, including implementation of any management plan, as specified in the conditions.
+The results of audits may also be publicised through the general media. of the commencement of construction, the person taking the action must publish a report on their website addressing compliance with each of the conditions of this approval over the previous 12 months, including implementation of any management plan, as specified in the conditions.
 Documentary evidence providing proof of the date of publication must be provided to the Department at the same time as the compliance report is published.
 The compliance reports must remain on the website for 12 months from the date of publishing.
 Potential or actual contraventions of the conditions of the approval must be reported to the Department in writing within 2 business days of the person taking the action becoming aware of the potential or actual contravention.
 All contraventions must also be included in the compliance reports.
-Compliant The ACR for the reporting period ending on 26 April 2017 was prepared and published on the company's website by 27 July 2017.
+Compliant The ACR for the reporting period ending on 26 April 2019 was prepared and published on the company's website by 25 July 2019.
 This date was within three months of the anniversary of the commencement of construction (27 April).
 13. Upon the direction of the Minister, the person taking the action must ensure that an independent audit of compliance with the conditions of approval is conducted and a report submitted to the Minister.
-The independent auditor must be approved by the Minister prior to the commencement of the audit.
 Not applicable No direction has been provided by the Minister to undertake an independent audit.